20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Hotel Deluxe

 If a Kerala-style biryani is what you crave, there's nothing better than Hotel Deluxe in Fort.
 While the space is popular for its lunch sadhya, they do a great job with their non-vegetarian items too.
 Hotel Deluxe's Egg Biryani and Chicken Biryani are both popular choices.
-And, while we're still on the subject of biryani, you must try their Kappa Biryani because the tapioca and meat are perfectly cooked and mixed together and every bite is flavour-packed.
+And, while we're still on the subject of biryani, you must try their Kappa Biryani because the tapioca and meat are perfectly cooked and mixed, and every bite is flavour-packed.

 Must Try: Chicken Kerala, Squid Fry, Kerala Parotta, Parottas, Beef Roast, Avial